Prospering from the energy revolution

-Smart energy systems can intelligently link energy supply, storage and use, and power heating and transport in ways that dramatically improve efficiency.
+Smart energy systems can provide cheaper, cleaner energy to users by intelligently linking energy supply, demand and storage across power, heating and transport provision.
 It’s a huge market opportunity, with $2 trillion a year estimated to be invested in global energy infrastructure.

 The government will invest up to £102.5 million in industry and researchers to develop smart systems that can support the global move to renewable energy.

 While the majority of funding has been allocated to UK businesses and researchers, key opportunities remain for all in learning from the ongoing projects and scaling their outputs to new locations across the country.
 Look out for ongoing showcases and communications from the programme team.